Bobcati/kyf-prototype/README.md

 ## Getting Started

-Clone this repository onto your local device and within the repository folder
+Clone this repository onto your local device and create a new Flutter project within the cloned folder

 ## Contributing
 - Before starting work on a new feature, always create a new branch with an appropriate, understandable name.